HadrienG2/code-that-counts/src/simd.md

   SIMD programming, and tools that can be used to handle this discrepancy.
 - And finally, I will demonstrate SIMD's sensitivity to data width and ways to make the most of it in the context of this toy counting problem.

-TODO: First basic 64-bit vectorization with SSE2, then add ILP and combination
-      with scalar units for a little extra, then add AVX via multiversion, then go wider by using smaller integers in vectors with occasional merging (need either slow extract loop on SSE2 16b or SSE 4.1 for conversion).
-      This could probably use sub-parts !